Fatal Yukon grizzly bear attack on woman, baby needs full investigation: expert

-A grizzly bear expert says fatal attacks such as the one on a woman and her baby in Yukon are unusual and it’s important to have a thorough investigation into what happened.
+A grizzly bear expert says fatal attacks such as the one on a woman and her baby in Yukon are unusual and it’s important to thoroughly investigate what happened.

-The Yukon Coroner’s Service said Valerie Theoret, who was 37, and her 10-month-old baby Adele Roesholt died Monday in the Einarson Lake area near the Northwest Territories boundary.
+The Yukon Coroner’s Service said Valerie Theoret, 37, and her 10-month-old baby Adele Roesholt died Monday in the Einarson Lake area near the Northwest Territories boundary.

-The service said a call came in about 3:45 p.m. from a trapper, Gjermund Roesholt, who said he was charged by a grizzly bear about 100 metres from a cabin Roesholt shared with his wife and infant daughter.

-Chris Servheen, who was the grizzly bear recovery co-ordinator for the U.S. Fish and Wildlife Service for 35 years, said it’s unusual to see a fatal grizzly bear attack.
+Chris Servheen, who was a grizzly bear recovery co-ordinator with the U.S. Fish and Wildlife Service for 35 years, said it’s an unusual attack.

 “It’s most unfortunate, particularly where a woman and child were involved,” he said in an interview from Missoula, Mont.
 “It’s a very sad state of affairs — something that no one likes to see happen — and that’s why it’s important to understand what it was that was going on here.